meljC/SKAI_LABS_project/Task3/README.md

 python app.py
 ```

-This command starts the Flask server, typically available at `http://127.0.0.1:5000/`.
+This command starts the Flask server, by default available at `http://127.0.0.1:5000/`.

 ### Sending a Request